teamon/sickle/README.md

 ## Description

 Sickle is dead simple library for building complex command line tools.
+A lot of ideas and examples were inspired by [thor](https://github.com/wycats/thor).

 #### Features: